wso2/docs-is/en/docs/learn/multi-attribute-login.md

 ### Try it out

 This feature is supported via the following flows.
-So you can try multi attribute login feature using any of following flow.
+So you can try multi attribute login feature using any of the given flows.

 1. Identifier first authenticator
 2. Basic Authenticator